Will Hurd (rugby union): Career

 Hurd began playing rugby at Ashby RFC, and was selected in a Midlands under 18s side in 2016, before attending Cardiff Metropolitan University.
 Hurd was selected for Scotland's under 20s in 2019, before being selected for the BUCS Super Rugby team of the year in 2020.

 On 17 February 2021 Hurd signed for his home town side Leicester Tigers.
 He made his debut as a replacement in Leicester's European Rugby Challenge Cup Round of 16 win against Connacht on 3 April 2021.

+International career

 In January 2024 Hurd was named in 's squad for the 2024 Six Nations Championship, but injured a foot in Leicester's next game, a defeat to Leinster in the European Champions Cup, and had to drop out.

 He made his Scotland debut against Canada on 6 July 2024 at TD Place Stadium in Ottawa.
 Scotland won the match 73 points to 12.
 Hurd has the Scotland no. 1226.

+He played for Scotland 'A' on 6 February 2026 in their match against Italy XV.